 RULE 17.
-FORMAL HEARING - WRITTEN MEDICAL REPORTS AS EVIDENCE

-(a) Statement of Policy: It is policy of the Board that production of medical evidence shall be in the form of written medical reports attached to the parties' prehearing statements.
+FORMAL HEARING - WRITTEN MEDICAL REPORTS AS EVIDENCE evidence shall be in the form of written medical reports attached to the Parties' Prehearing Statements.
 A written medical report bearing the physical or electronic signature of the medical witness shall be admissible in evidence as the author's direct testimony and shall support findings made by the Board or the Hearing Officer.
-Such medical reports shall not be inadmissible on the basis that they constitute hearsay, but each party shall have the right to cross-examine the authors of medical reports.
+Such medical reports shall not be inadmissible on the basis that they constitute hearsay, but each Party shall have the right to cross-examine the authors of medical reports.
 In addition, such medical reports, when offered as expert opinions, shall not be inadmissible on the basis that the author of the medical report was called as a percipient witness and not as an expert witness and did not attend the Hearing.

-(b) "Medical Witness" Defined: A medical witness is a person who by profession is a physician or surgeon, holding an M.D. or D.O. degree, psychologist, optometrist, dentist, or podiatrist., licensed by the State of California or within the jurisdiction where the person practices.

-(c) Late Submission of Medical Reports: Medical reports submitted subsequent to the filing of the party's prehearing statement but still within the 180 day jurisdiction shall be admitted and considered by the Hearing Officer only upon a showing of good cause.
-The party requesting admission of such a medical report shall address the request to the Hearing Officer assigned to the case and send a copy of the request to opposing counsel, or, if no counsel, then to the opposing party.
+- (b) "Medical Witness" Defined: A medical witness is a person who by profession is a physician or surgeon, holding an M.D. or D.O. degree, psychologist, optometrist, dentist, or podiatrist, licensed by the State of California or within the jurisdiction where the person practices. - (c) Late Submission of Medical Reports: Medical reports submitted subsequent to the filing of the Party's Prehearing Statement but still within the 180-day jurisdiction shall be admitted and considered by the Hearing Officer only upon a showing of good cause.
+The Party requesting admission of such a medical report shall address the request to the Hearing Officer assigned to the case and send a copy of the request to opposing counsel, or, if no counsel, then to the opposing Party.
 The request shall state the reason the medical report was not timely produced.
 The Hearing Officer shall have the power to rule on such a request.